-&lt;sup>1 Apart from the electronic accessibility and functionality standards which were required to be met by 3 May 2020.
+1 Apart from the electronic accessibility and functionality standards which were required to be met by 3 May 2020.

-Key One Plan Objectives & Policies

-Relevance to Proposed Plan Change

-Objective 3-3: The strategic integration of infrastructure with land use

-Urban development occurs in a strategically planned manner which allows for the adequate and timely supply of land and associated infrastructure.
+Key One Plan Objectives & Policies Relevance to Proposed Plan Change Objective 3-3: The strategic integration of infrastructure with land use Urban development occurs in a strategically planned manner which allows for the adequate and timely supply of land and associated infrastructure.
 The Waitārere Beach growth area has previously been identified as a future growth area through existing and deferred zoning in the Operative Horowhenua District Plan.

-Policy 3-4: The strategic integration of infrastructure with land use

-Territorial Authorities must proactively develop and implement appropriate land use strategies to manage urban growth, and they should align their infrastructure asset management planning with those strategies, to ensure the efficient and effective provision of associated infrastructure.
+Policy 3-4: The strategic integration of infrastructure with land use Territorial Authorities must proactively develop and implement appropriate land use strategies to manage urban growth, and they should align their infrastructure asset management planning with those strategies, to ensure the efficient and effective provision of associated infrastructure.
 The proposed Waitārere Beach growth area is supported by the provision of a reticulated wastewater supply which is adequate to service projected growth.

-Objective 5-2: Water Quality

-- a.
-Surface water quality is managed to ensure that: - i. water quality is maintained in those rivers and lakes where the existing water quality is at a level sufficient to support the Values in Schedule B - ii. water quality is enhanced in those rivers and lakes where the existing water quality is not at a level sufficient to support the Values in Schedule B - iii. accelerated eutrophication and sedimentation of lakes in the Region is prevented or minimised - iv. the special values of rivers protected by water conservation orders are maintained. - Groundwater quality is managed to ensure that existing groundwater quality is maintained or where it is degraded/over allocated as a result of human activity, groundwater quality is enhanced.
+Objective 5-2: Water Quality a.
+Surface water quality is managed to ensure that: i. water quality is maintained in those rivers and lakes where the existing water quality is at a level sufficient to support the Values in Schedule B ii. water quality is enhanced in those rivers and lakes where the existing water quality is not at a level sufficient to support the Values in Schedule B iii. accelerated eutrophication and sedimentation of lakes in the Region is prevented or minimised iv. the special values of rivers protected by water conservation orders are maintained. b.
+Groundwater quality is managed to ensure that existing groundwater quality is maintained or where it is degraded/over allocated as a result of human activity, groundwater quality is enhanced.
 The proposed growth area will be required to manage stormwater in accordance with the existing Operative District Plan framework.
 This requires stormwater discharges to be managed on-site.

-Objective 6-1: Indigenous biological diversity

-Protect areas of significant indigenous vegetation and significant habitats of indigenous fauna and maintain indigenous biological diversity^, including enhancement where appropriate.

-Policy 6-2: Regulation of activities affecting indigenous biological diversity

-For the purpose of managing indigenous biological diversity^ in the Region:

-Habitats determined to be rare habitats\ and threatened habitats\ under Schedule F must be recognised as areas of significant indigenous vegetation or significant habitats of indigenous fauna.

-The Wairarawa Lagoon on Lot 1 DP 424782 is recognised in the One Plan as biodiversity site, classified as a threatened habitat under Schedule F. The Lagoon is proposed to be zoned as Open Space and will be retained as a public open space.
-This will support the retention and enhancement of the biodiversity of the site.
+Objective 6-1: Indigenous biological diversityProtect areas of significant indigenous vegetation and significant habitats of indigenous fauna and maintain indigenous biological diversity^, including enhancement where appropriate.Policy 6-2: Regulation of activities affecting indigenous biological diversityFor the purpose of managing indigenous biological diversity^ in the The Wairarawa Lagoon on Lot 1 DP 424782 is recognised in the One Plan as biodiversity site, classified as a threatened habitat under Schedule F. The Lagoon is proposed to be zoned as Open Space and will be retained as a public open space.
+This will support the retention and enhancement of Region: a.
+Habitats determined to be rare habitats and threatened habitats under Schedule F must be recognised as areas of significant indigenous vegetation or significant habitats of indigenous fauna. the biodiversity of the site.
 It will also enhance public access to the site.
 The wider connectivity identified for Proposed PC5 supports public access to the coast.